Your Mortgage Questions Answered

 An escrow account is an easy way to manage property taxes and insurance premiums for your home.
 It acts like a savings account that your mortgage servicer manages.
 A portion of each mortgage payment is deposited into your escrow account and is used for real estate taxes and insurance premiums.

 PMI is Private Mortgage Insurance.
 PMI is designed to protect the credit union against loss should a borrower default on their home loan.
 PMI is required for a loan that is for more than 80% of the sales price of the property.
-PMI also would be required on refinance loans which are more than 80% Loan-to-Value (LTV).
-Loans with PMI include an insurance premium that is added to the monthly payment which will continue until the principal loan balance is paid down to less than 78% LTV.
-When the principle loan balance reaches 80% LTV, a member may send a written request to MCU to discontinue PMI.
-However, PMI automatically terminates when the principle loan balance is 78% LTV.
+PMI also would be needed on refinance loans that are more than 80% Loan-to-Value (LTV).
+Charges for the insurance are added to your loan payments.
+Under certain circumstances, federal law gives you the right to cancel PMI or requires that PMI automatically terminate.
+Cancellation or termination of PMI does not affect any obligation you may have to maintain other types of insurance.